mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

 }
 ```

 You've probably seen this pattern a lot.
-It's used a lot, and almost every programmer would immediatley recognize it.
-In fact, this pattern is so common in instructional material and other languages, I would argue that that's one of it's strengths.
+Most programmers can immediatley recognize it, which I think is one of it's strengths.

-That being said, anytime we want to iterate over an array in our program and output a new one, we have to write a lot of the same boiler plate.
+That being said, anytime we want to iterate over an array in our program and output a new one, we have to write a lot of the same boilerplate.

+The unique piece of code can easily get lost in the boilerplate.

 What `map` does for us is help us to achieve the exact same result but with much less code.
 With the use of the `map` function, the code we previously wrote can now be replaced with: